CleverCloud/doc.clever-cloud.com/commons/clever-cloud-apis/cc-api.md

  * Get the `oauth_verifier` in the callback url
  * [Generate the access token](https://www.clever-cloud.com/doc/api/#!/oauth/oauth_access_token_post)
  with your request token and the verifier.
- * You can use this access token to make OAuth1 requests.
+ * You can use this access token to make OAuth1 signed requests.

 ### API request links